Answered! Jump to accepted answer.

 Is a little confusing, because 'partir' is not mentioned anywhere, and there is a very subtle difference with 'repartir' that is also not mentioned.
 Having some of this context would help!

-This relates to:Conjugate regular -ir verbs in Le Présent (present tense) -
+This question relates to:French lesson "Conjugate regular -ir verbs in Le Présent (present tense)"

 Kwiziq language super star